dmcclellan3/my-pseudocode/pseudocode.md

 After another hour of cooking go back to the smoker to check

-If the pork looks dry use your spray bottle again
+IF the pork looks dry use your spray bottle again

-Else close the smoker and continue to cook
+ELSE close the smoker and continue to cook

 Repeat until you've reached your internal temperature target.

+When 165 degrees internal has been met, remove the meat from the smoker and place into one of your aluminum pans.

+Pour 1.5 cup of apple juice into the bottom of the pan and place four tablespoons of butter on top of the butt

+Add more BBQ rub on top.
+Just enough to lightly coat the meat and other ingredients

+Place a sheet of aluminum foil over the pan and seal tightly

+Return the meat to the smoker UNTIL internal temperature reaches 204 degrees

+When temperature has been reached use your thermometer to check to ensure the pork is tender

+IF pork is tender, remove from the smoker and allow it to rest for an hour

+ELSE place back on the smoker UNTIL tenderness is reached.